focusretreatcenter/website/content/what-to-expect/index.md

 * central air conditioning
 * smart thermostat to adjust the heat in the room
 * lighting with adjustable brightness and color balance
+* top-down-bottom-up window shades

+We do not provide hotel-style room cleaning services.
+Linens and towels can be exchanged for clean items as needed.

 [Click here to see the full gallery of room photos](/photos)